The Party (1968 film): Racial criticism

-The Party has been criticized as having perpetuated brown stereotypes and using "brownface".
+The Party has been criticized as having perpetuated brown stereotypes and using "brownface" with an exaggerated accent.
 Shane Danielson described it in The Guardian as "A comic masterpiece - yet hardly the most enlightened depiction of our subcontinental brothers.
-Still, propelled by Seller's insane brio, this late display of blackface provided some guilty chuckles, and at least one enduring catchphrase (the immortal 'Birdie num-num')."
+Still, propelled by Sellers's insane brio, this late display of blackface provided some guilty chuckles, and at least one enduring catchphrase (the immortal 'Birdie num-num')."
+(Edwards ran into similar later criticism for his inclusion of Mickey Rooney's overbroad Japanese caricature I. Y. Yunioshi in Breakfast at Tiffany's).

 However, the film was also hugely popular in India.
-The late Indian Prime Minister Indira Gandhi was a fan and was very fond of repeating Bakshi's line "In India we don't think who we are, we know who we are!", the character's reply to a hostile "Who do you think you are?"
-The character Hrundi Bakshi also inspired Amitabh Bachchan's character Arjun Singh in the 1982 Bollywood blockbuster Namak Halaal.
+The Indian Prime Minister Indira Gandhi was a fan and was very fond of repeating Bakshi's line "In India we don't think who we are, we know who we are!", the character's reply to a hostile "Who do you think you are?"
+The character Hrundi Bakshi also inspired Amitabh Bachchan's character Arjun Singh in the 1982 Hindi-language film Namak Halaal.
 Additionally, for his film The Alien, Indian director Satyajit Ray was planning on casting Sellers as a Marwari businessman.
 Ray was a fan of Sellers, and believed he could convincingly portray Indian characters based on his performances in The Party and The Millionairess.
 Sellers eventually pulled out of the project and the film fell apart.